 Defining moments in our lives are very much like that: spiritual caches that we come upon once in a while, buried deep within our subconscious.
 Hidden.
 Until some time during our journey an unexpected event knocks our stability, our soul gets stirred and the gift is unearthed.
 A defining moment offers the possibility for us to (re)define who we can be.

-Sometimes such a moment presents itself without mercy, relentlessly carving right across the course of our life and from then on dividing our biography into ‘before’ and ‘after’.
+Sometimes such a moment presents itself without mercy, relentlessly carving a furrow right across the course of your life, from then on dividing your biography into ‘before’ and ‘after’.

 But the event is the hard shell.
 Only when you have the courage to open the egg, by accepting that this event too, may have been placed there by yourself, will you find the water that offers means of renewal and moving on.

 If you currently find yourself in such a situation you may need some support in the process of integrating your experiences.
-As a start in your quest for meaning and renewal you will find the counselling of HEART AND SOUL to be especially caring and helpful.
+As a start in your quest for meaning and renewal you will find the facilitated programs and the courses offered by Heart and Soul Coaching of particular support.